dashpay/docs/docs/user/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/dash-create-wallet-prompt.png
    :height: 250px

-When you click on the link, you will be prmpted to create a new wallet with a custom wallet name.
+When you click on the link, you will be prompted to create a new wallet with a custom wallet name.

 .. figure:: img/macos/wallet-name.png